ooz/epages-docs/_posts/2016/2016-04-11-jenadevs-docker.md

 ## Agenda

-At the beginning there was a short period of spare time for meet and greet as well as a brief introduction about the [Softwerkskammer](softwerkskammer.org) – the german part of the [Software Craftsmanship Community](http://manifesto.softwarecraftsmanship.org) – and its current distribution with some helpful contact information like the [@jenadevs Twitter account](https://twitter.com/jenadevs).
+At the beginning there was a short period of spare time for meet and greet as well as a brief introduction about the [Softwerkskammer](softwerkskammer.org) – the german part of the [Software Craftsmanship Community](http://manifesto.softwarecraftsmanship.org) – and its current distribution with some helpful contact information like the [@jenadevs](https://twitter.com/jenadevs) account on Twitter.

 Then the Docker Party, which celebrated the [3rd birthday of Docker](https://www.docker.com/community/docker-birthday-3), was launched!
 It consisted of an one hour talk including a demo to introduce the technological foundation and nearly three hours of different workshops for every skill level: